ActuallyEnbeon/Enbeons-Custom-Books/README.md

 Compatible with Fabric and Quilt.
 Sorry if you run Forge or NeoForge!

-This mod is currently compatible with 1.21.4 only.
-I aim to update it to future versions, but I probably won't backport unless there's demand for it.
+This mod is compatible with 1.21.4+.
+I probably won't backport unless there's demand for it.

 ## Preamble

 This mod is the product of wanting a solution to component-controlled textures for Enchanted Books, when CIT is unavailable and Mojang's vanilla solution is infeasible.

 Enbeon's Custom Books uses a precedence-based system to decide which texture is used for a given book.
-This precedence is fully configurable (in the config `.json` file - I'm working on getting a config screen up and running for it!) and I've provided what I feel is a sensible default order, with rarer enchantments taking priority over more common ones (Mending has the highest priority, Sharpness has the lowest).
+This precedence is fully configurable in the mod config; and I've provided what I feel is a sensible default order, with rarer enchantments taking priority over more common ones (Mending has the highest priority, Sharpness has the lowest).

 I took inspiration from [Even Better Enchants](https://modrinth.com/resourcepack/even-better-enchants) for some of the textures in this mod.